 The recent research for the treatment of Coats’ disease has looked at the possible use of anti-VEGF drugs, which can be used to prevent the development of new leaking blood vessels.
 These treatments are used regularly in adults for other eye conditions but their use is Coats’ disease is relatively new.
 Coats’ disease usually has to be treated on a very individualised basis and your ophthalmologist will be able to advise whether or not anti VEGF treatment would be an option for your child.
 At the moment this treatment is not available on the NHS, though your ophthalmologist may be able to arrange funding.
 A lot more research may need to be done before they can be used routinely for everyone with Coats’ disease.

 The effect of Coats’ disease on sight will vary from person to person.
 Generally the condition will gradually progress and affect more of the retina.
-For younger children, especially those under 3 years old, the changes to their retina tend to progress more quickly, are difficult to control and are more likely to have a long term effect on visual development.
+For younger children, especially those under three years old, the changes to their retina tend to progress more quickly, are difficult to control and are more likely to have a long term effect on visual development.
 In older children and young adults, Coats’ disease can have a much milder and slower effect on the retina.
 In many cases this progression may stop on its own and may not need any treatment.

 The effect that Coats’ disease will have on your child’s sight will depend on the age your child is when it’s first diagnosed.
 Being diagnosed early when the capillaries are only showing slight changes would mean that there are more treatments available to your child, like laser photocoagulation or cryotherapy.
 In some cases treatment can improve vision.